Chibale Zambia: the local cults

 The cult of the mpanga was an ecological cult.
 It was oriented towards the area in which the villages lay and concerned the exchange of important ‘goods’.
 Read the story of Mr(s) Mpanga and Mr(s) Village.
 The mpanga is the land outside the villages (mushi), more particularly the land untouched by human culture.
 It is an ambiguous concept since nowadays it is used to refer to the spirit world as well.
 Mpanga comprises all that is not of human origin (nature, nature spirits).
 And it comprises entities that are of human origin (ancestral spirits, the spirits of specialists and of chiefs).

 I speculate that the set of spirits considered to be bene bampanga (owners of the mpanga) evolved over time.
 The persons or groups who could rightfully claim to have access to bene bampanga held considerable advantages.
 This could go through shrines or through spirit possession.
 There are two processes of prime importance, the obtainment (kupoka) from the mpanga and the giving (kupupa) to the mpanga.
-People specialised in these processes often are mediums.
-Music, dance, text and ritual are important in these processes.
+People specialised in these processes are often mediums.
+Music, dance, text, and ritual are important in these processes.

 Ancestral cults